kastian/lj/README.md

 ## Config

 Makes config at `$HOME/.lj/lj`.
 Some defaults (username, privacy, adult content, etc) could be set there.
 Config also can be open directly `lj -c` (`$EDITOR $HOME/.lj/lj`)

+## Troubles

+* If you get [FAIL] at the last stage, try to login to livejournal web-interfase.
+Sometimes they change their terms of use and blocks posting until you agree with it.